mirqr/cloudlab-fed/README.md

     - **CpuScalingPolicy**: An optional scaling policy that scales the number of clients based on their average CPU utilization.
     - **ScalingNotificationTopic**: An SNS topic that notifies the specified email when there are scaling operations, like launching or terminating EC2 instances.
     - **EmailSubscription**: A subscription to the SNS topic so that notifications are sent to the specified email address.
+    - **MyInstanceProfile**: Instance profile used by the EC2 instance, associated with the S3WritableRole.
+    - **S3WritableRole**: IAM role assumed by the EC2 instance, allowing interactions with S3.
+    - **MyPolicy**: IAM policy granting the EC2 instance permissions to put objects into the S3 bucket.

 ## Design choices